MCP Server Overview

 Solution:

-• Ensure your Equinix account has the appropriate roles and permissions for the operations you're attempting
+- Ensure the Equinix account you authenticated with has the appropriate roles and permissions for the operations you are attempting

-• Confirm that your account is in good standing and has access to the resources you're trying to manage
+- Confirm that the account has access to the resources you are trying to manage

 Rate Limiting